lmarena/lmarena.github.io/_posts/2024-10-20-preference-proxy-evaluations.md

 &nbsp;

 <embed src="/assets/img/blog/preference_proxy_evaluations/ppe_image.svg" type="image/svg+xml" style="width:100%; height:auto;" />
 <p style="color:gray; text-align: center;"><sub>Figure 1: Human preference scores on two different metrics use by PPE: Accuracy and Spearman correlation.
 We notice that the two metrics appear to measure different aspects of the preference proxy.
 Accuracy may be better for tasks that rank individual responses (like training).
 Spearman correlation may be better for tasks that rank models (like evaluation).
-See the later section <i>Studying the Correlation of PPE with Downstream Performance</i> for details on how various metrics correlate to RLHF outcomes.</sub></p>
+See the later section <i>Studying the Correlation of PPE with Downstream Performance</i> for details on how various metrics correlate to RLHF outcomes.
+Note: LLM judges in the figure use the Arena-Hard judge prompt.</sub></p>

 &nbsp;

 Our code can be found on [Github](https://github.com/lmarena/PPE).

+Our paper is available on [Arxiv](https://arxiv.org/abs/2410.14872).

 &nbsp;